Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 #### Identifier

-There will be an identifier or mqtt topic input box within the identifier dialog which can be opened from the top right hamburger menu.
+There will be an identifier or mqtt topic input box within the identifier dialog which can be opened from the top right menu.

 You can either enter the identifier manually or use the auto discovery button then press a button on the switch to autofill the value.
 There is a posibility that an identifier from some other device for the event to be discovered if that device sent an event before your button push.
 If this is the case and the button helper isn't getting the right identifier then you can manually find the information needed by clicking the Event|MQTT Tool link then listen for the event type needed or MQTT topic via `#`.